JupiterJesus/SwitchManager/SwitchManager/Readme.md

 drop down list.
 The default selected version is the game's latest version.
 The selected version will be downloaded, along with all versions before it (except for version 0, which is the base game).

 To download only DLC, select DLC, select DLC Only from the drop down menu.
-Versions doesn't do anything because DLC is always version 0 (I think).
+Versions doesn't do anything because the latest version is always used.

 To download the base game and all updates, choose Game + Updates.
 This download base game version 0, plus updates up to the selected version (see Updates only, above).